CodeNow/on-prem-terraform/README.md

 ### Step 6: Apply configuration

-Finally, it's time to create the infrastructure, this include the kuberentes cluster, the auto scaling group for the dock workers, and the RDS database.
+Finally, it's time to create the infrastructure.
+This includes the kuberentes cluster, the auto scaling group for the dock workers, and the RDS database.

 If you with to review the resources to be created, first run `terraform plan -var-file="environments/main.tfvars"`.